Nigeria’s public sphere is trapped between viral falsehoods and meaningful silence.

 priorities, including energy and environmental pri0rities.

-How do we deal with Federal Character/ affirmative action
+How do we deal with Federal Character/ affirmative action

-What are the strategic decisions needed to be made to accelerate development in the various sectors of the economy.?
+What are the strategic decisions needed to be made to accelerate development in the various sectors of the economy.?

-secure our nation?
+How do we properly secure our nation?

-What should be our priorities?
+What should be our priorities?
 Well thought out national development priorities should dictate selection of sectors targets

-How can Nigeria Separate Religion From our National Politics
+How can Nigeria Separate Religion From our National Politics

-What is Nigeria Infrastructure policy in concert with economic
+What is Nigeria Infrastructure policy in concert with economic